 Regardless of how you gain subscribers, your next step should be to create an automated welcome series.

-These welcome emails should explain the type of content readers can expect to receive from your company, give subscribers the option to easily unsubscribe, and teach them how to whitelist your emails if they decide to stay subscribed.
+These welcome emails should explain the type of content readers can expect to receive from your company, give subscribers the option to easily unsubscribe, and teach them how to make sure your business’s emails reach their inbox if they decide to stay subscribed.

 You can even offer a double opt-in option, where users sign up for your email, and then confirm that they meant to sign up.
 Although this adds an extra step, it ensures that everyone on your email list wants to be there, which can greatly improve your email open rate and decrease your chances of being marked as spam.